coinsurenz/LibreTX/README.md

 ## LibreTX

-LibreTX is a program that allows you to create Bitcoin transaction with input data that you manually provide.
+LibreTX is a program that allows you to create Bitcoin transactions with input data that you manually provide.
 Users can enter select a transaction type and enter their data for version, input index, transaction ID, the scriptpubkey to be signed, sequence, output amount and scriptpubkey addresses, private keys, hashtype and locktime.

 This allows a user to not only manage their UTXO set and create transaction comprising of various inputs and outputs that may be difficult with other Bitcoin software, but also allows the user to easily compare different transaction formats and better understand how the inputs translate to the final transaction.